bluerobotics/ardusub-gitbook/operators-manual/full-parameter-list.md

 1 byte bitmap of EKF cores that will disable magnetic field states and use simple magnetic heading fusion at all times.
 This parameter enables specified cores to be used as a backup for flight into an environment with high levels of external magnetic interference which may degrade the EKF attitude estimate when using 3-axis magnetometer fusion.
 NOTE : Use of a different magnetometer fusion algorithm on different cores makes unwanted EKF core switches due to magnetometer errors more likely.

 - Bitmask: 0:FirstEKF,1:SecondEKF,2:ThirdEKF,3:FourthEKF,4:FifthEKF,5:SixthEKF

+- RebootRequired: True

+## EK3_OGN_HGT_MASK: Bitmask control of EKF reference height correction

+*Note: This parameter is for advanced users*

+When a height sensor other than GPS is used as the primary height source by the EKF, the position of the zero height datum is defined by that sensor and its frame of reference.
+If a GPS height measurement is also available, then the height of the WGS-84 height datum used by the EKF can be corrected so that the height returned by the getLLH() function is compensated for primary height sensor drift and change in datum over time.
+The first two bit positions control when the height datum will be corrected.
+Correction is performed using a Bayes filter and only operates when GPS quality permits.
+The third bit position controls where the corrections to the GPS reference datum are applied.
+Corrections can be applied to the local vertical position or to the reported EKF origin height (default).

+- Bitmask: 0:Correct when using Baro height,1:Correct when using range finder height,2:Apply corrections to local position

+- RebootRequired: True

 # FENCE Parameters